BrendonONeill/Media_Upload/README.md

 - The notification tab will have a close button that if an error occurs, will show an error tab with more information.
 - Need to download and change files
 - Clean up loading UI

+## Testing
+- need to test everything to make sure it works.
+- set up retries (3 times)